oap-project/raydp/docker/README.md

 # under ${RAYDP_HOME}/docker
 ./build-docker.sh
 ```
+Then you can push the built image to repository or spread to the k8s worker nodes.

 ## Build the master branch image
 Our master branch code can be installed with `pip install raydp-nightly`, so you just need to modify the following code in `Dockfile` to try the master branch code.